reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 #### Getting a Font

-`TODO: Should I use the same font as the code for this blog?`

-`TODO: What is the licensing for the font?
-Can I even use it? https://launchpad.net/ubuntu-font-licence https://bazaar.launchpad.net/~ufl-contributors/ubuntu-font-licence/trunk/view/head:/ubuntu-font-licence-1.0.txt`
+The font used in the original PHP was [Ubuntu Mono][ubuntu_mono], which is freely available for download.
+We just need to put the file alongside our Rust code.

 In PHP-land with `imagettftext` we just specified the path to a [TrueType] font file (`UbuntuMono-Regular.ttf`) and went on our merry way.
 Our Rust libraries want us to create a `Font`, which requires us to load the contents of that font file into our application.

-We could do this on every request, which is what the PHP actually does.
+We could do this on every request, which I think is what the PHP does.
 Or, we could do one better and bake the font directly into our application with Rust's [`include_bytes!`][include_bytes] macro.
 I threw in the [`concat!`][concat] and [`env!`][env] macros as well for completeness.